Quantum proper time: A Finsler space from entropy and purity: Geometry of the quantum phase space

 As a further consequence, quantum fluctuations in the Hamiltonian constraint \(H_{\mathcal{Q}} = 0\) lead to the modified dispersion relation

 In a region of weak gravitational field, where $g_{ab}\approx\eta_{ab}$ is close to the Minkowski metric, corrections containing the metric derivative drop out and the mass-shell condition becomes

-This result indicates that quantum fluctuations contribute to the energy so that even classically stationary particles have some ``zero-point'' energy.
-The fluctuation term can be interpreted as an effective mass
+This result captures the contribution of quantum momentum fluctuations to the energy so that even classically stationary particles have nonzero ``zero-point'' energy.
+The fluctuation term can be interpreted as contributing to an effective mass

 in which case even classically massless objects (light or a gravitational wave) acquire some effective mass from nonvanishing momentum fluctuations.
 (As already mentioned, precise coefficients for a massless case require a systematic implementation of the formalism given in \cite{EffConsRel}.)